Microsoft Security Graph Integration for SOAR

 The following SOAR platform guides provide additional information:

-• App Host Deployment Guide: provides installation, configuration, and troubleshooting information, including proxy server settings.
+• Edge Gateway Deployment Guide or App Host Deployment Guide: provides installation, configuration, and troubleshooting information, including proxy server settings.

 • Integration Server Guide: provides installation, configuration, and troubleshooting information, including proxy server settings.